jossemarGT/resume/RESUME.md

 - Reduced time to production for new applications from two months to five minutes by enhancing CI and deployment processes, leveraging codebase insights and developer-provided metadata.
-- Created a unified provisioning method for static and dynamic application configurations in containers, now standard in over 200 production applications and new projects.
+- Developed a unified provisioning method for static and dynamic application configurations using a single Go binary, now standard across 200+ production applications and new projects.
 - Researched and prototyped unified software development methods, leading my team to standardize application and infrastructure-as-code development using CI pipelines, templates, guidelines, tools, and emerging technologies.